 “Popsie Randolph.
 When I was a kid about 16 years old I used to take trumpet lessons with Charlie Colin on 48th street and one of my guys that I walked with, guy by the name of Shorty Rogers, great jazz guy, at that time he was Milton Rajonsky.
 I grew up with him and a drummer named Shelly Mane.
 They were great.
 I was just good.
 So on the way to my trumpet lesson I used to have to pass one of those hamburger places, whatever they call those little hamburgers, Royal Castle like, like 4 or 5 hamburgers for a nickel or somethin’.
 So I used to pass there every 2 or 3 days a week to take my trumpet lesson.
 So one day, one kid behind the counter stopped me, he looked at me, he said, “You trumpet player,” with a heavy Greek accent, yknow, he says, “Are you Buddy Breenken?”
 He meant Buddy Berenken.
 I said “Nah, I’m just a student of the trumpet.”
 So I got to likin the guy, to know him and like him, and I got him into the music business.
 I got him a job and I’ll never forget the band name too, it was the first girl band.
 Ina Ray Hutton.

 I got him a job as a band boy.
 And from there he worked for quite a few years with her, and he ended up working with Benny Goodman, becoming his right hand man.
 And he was a photographer on the side later on in his years.
 He was a Cashbox photographer taking a lot of pictures.
 He became a terrific photographer.
 Popsie Randolph.”

-Text ©Jacob Katel and Henry Stone Music Inc. All Rights Reserved
+Article ©Jacob Katel and Henry Stone Music USA Inc. All Rights Reserved